khofstadter/CS220-AU-navigating-the-digital-world/README.md

 The module introduces primarily free and cross-platform software and where possible highlights their advantages and disadvantages to paid software.
 As the module in 2021 is run in labs equipped with Windows PCs, I will demonstrate software in the workshops and screencasts using Windows 10 operating system (OS).
 (However, as the OS I primarily use is macOS, if desired, I can demonstrate on macOS as well.)

-After this primarily practical Autumn term module, lecturers from different disciplines across the university will lead a series of weekly lectures during the Spring term, which will combine theoretical questions with real-life scenarios to explore issues such as hacking, social media, ethics, digital crime, video games and interactive technologies.
+After this more practical Autumn term module, lecturers from different disciplines across the university will lead a series of weekly lectures during the Spring term, which will combine theoretical questions with real-life scenarios to explore issues such as hacking, social media, ethics, digital crime, video games and interactive technologies.
 These sessions are devised to help students gain a broad awareness of, and to think critically about, the ways that digital technologies are reshaping contemporary societies.
-For more information about these lectures please contact Dr Di Franco. (from the module description)
+For more information about these lectures please contact Dr Di Franco.

 ### How much theory will we cover in this Authm module?
 **In week 2:**